-Reports have linked Donegal's All-Ireland winning manager Jim McGuinness with English Premier League side Liverpool
+All-Ireland winning manager Jim McGuinness has been linked with a move to English Premier League side Liverpool.

 This year, McGuinness guided Donegal to their second All-Ireland Gaelic football trophy, as well as retaining the Ulster Championship for the first time in the county's history and he has been praised for his meticulous approach to match preparation.

 According to the Irish Times, the Donegal boss, who has lectured widely in the field of sports psychology, has close links with current Liverpool manager Brendan Rodgers and has recently been linked with a backroom role at the Anfield club.

 However, the Donegal county board chairman PJ McGowan has described the reports as 'total news' to him and stressed that the Glenties native would remain with the All-Ireland and Ulster champions for at least another two years.